KyleRego/KyleRego.github.io/collections/_notes/ruby.markdown

 layout: post
 title: "Ruby and Rails resources"
 categories: ruby programming
-permalink: /ruby-linklog
+permalink: /ruby
 emoji: 🍎
 mathjax: false
+small_title: true
 ---

-This is a collection of links to documentation, resources, articles, libraries, and books related to Ruby and Rails.
+This page is a collection of links to documentation, articles, libraries, and books related to Ruby and Rails.

 ## Documentation